 Just think: most of the time Jesus taught and shared with people in parables or allegories.
 Why?
 Jesus wanted to plant His words into people’s hearts and He knew the way to the heart was through the imagination.
 By using metaphors Jesus appealed to both the intellect and the imagination.
 The intellect is able to appreciate the concept or theory of His teachings, whereas the imagination can enjoy the living picture.

 To separate the intellect from the imagination is to miss some of the power and life that is present in the word of God.
 The intellect can understand the truth and the imagination can see the truth.
 Through imagination we can see reality the God’s word and picture ourselves in that reality.
 As we engage God’s word with both our understanding and imagination we open our hearts to explore the reality of God.
-So instead of using our imagination to engage in a “fantasy that escapes reality in an alternate world”, we let the Holy Spirit sanctify our imagination and use it to penetrate reality and connect us with God through His word.[[Preaching and Teaching with Imagination, Warren Wiersbe, Baker Books 1994]]
+So instead of using our imagination to engage in a “fantasy that escapes reality in an alternate world”, we let the Holy Spirit sanctify our imagination and use it to penetrate reality and connect us ws word.[[Preaching and Teaching with Imagination, Warren Wiersbe, Baker Books 1994]]

 Just a quick note before we go on.
 Many people are cautious about using their imagination with Scripture because of the dangers of new age visualization or self-inspired vision.
 And this is a fair concern.
 We are definitely not saying we should use our imagination to indulge in a Bible-based self-centered fantasy.
 Instead we are saying we need to learn how to use our imagination as Scripture intends.
 Both Hebrew and Greek are strongly pictorial languages and the different tenses of each language are used to evoke various pictures for the reader.
 As we learn the meanings of different verb tenses found in Hebrew and Greek, we can start to see how Scripture guides us to imagine the story.